 Biography

 Leonora Souza Paula specializes in Literary Studies and Latin American Studies, with a focus on intersections of race, gender, urban culture, and memory in contemporary Afro-Brazilian and Afro-Diasporic culture.
 Her current research examines the role of Black spatial imagination in the process of claiming literature and culture as a form of heritage recovery and epistemic reparation.
-Leonora is an American Council of Learned Societies (ACLS) fellow and an established public humanities scholar.
-Dr Paula is a Vital Voices Visionaries Fellow and received the 2024 GenCen Inspiration Award and the 2024-25 Excellence in Diversity, Equity, and Inclusion Award in recognition of the public engagement work.
-She is a Campus Compact Engaged Scholar 25-26.
-Leonora is the co-founder of the Black Women Shaping AfroFutures, a global platform for Black Women Leadership and Innovation.
+Leonora is an American Council of Learned Societies (ACLS) fellow and a Campus Compact Engaged Scholar.
+Dr Paula is a John K. Hudzik Emerging Leader in Advancing International Studies and Program Award Winner and Vital Voices Visionaries Fellow.
+She is the co-founder of the Black Women Shaping AfroFutures, a global platform for Black Women Leadership and Innovation.

 Works